jj-chung/temp-repo.github.io/_pages/about.md

 I am passionate about programming, teaching, writing robust code, problem-solving, and constantly striving to learn new things!
 Currently, some areas I'm interested in are algorithms, NLP, Ed Tech, and cybersecurity.

-Template powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io)
+Template powered by the [academicpages](https://github.com/academicpages/academicpages.github.io).